– Mathematically Modeling the Robots’ Turns –

 With the extension, students can convert the measured circumference of wheel rotations into cm and compare the answers to explain similarities and differences.
 They should notice their answers are close, though slight variations may occur due to rounding or measurement errors, as well as mechanical friction when the robot moves.

-An additional task that is not included in the Recordings Sheet but would scaffold learning about angles, would be for students to measure the angle of the arc that the robot travels with one wheel rotation for each of the circles of radius 6 cm, 8 cm, 12 cm, and 24 cm.
+An additional task that is not included in the Recordings Sheet but would scaffold learning about angles, is for students to measure the angle of the arc that the robot travels with one wheel rotation for each of the circles of radius 6 cm, 8 cm, 12 cm, and 24 cm.

 - Move Steering Main Page

-- Part 3 – Modeling Steering Differential with Fractions and Percentages
+- Part 3 – The Steering Differential

 © 2020 Dr. Krista Francis & Stefan Rothschuh